-Those Drawn with a Very Fine Camel's Hair Brush
+Those Drawn With a Very Fine Camel's Hair Brush

 A Personal Interest Rubric